Egglord-from-TPT/EggLogger/README.md

 # !NB!

-Use: pip install egglog
+Use: pip install egglogger

-But, to import it: import egglog
+But, to import it: import egglogger